 And so much more

-We arrive early, purchase this year’s coffee pins that serve as ticket to the event, and head to Holuakoa Cafe for breakfast.
+We arrive early, purchase this year’s coffee pin that serves as ticket to the event, and head to Holuakoa Cafe for breakfast.
 Bill always gets the eggs Benedict, and I get the polenta with grilled vegetables.
 Delicious.

-We love talking with the other farmers, who are happy to answer questions and talk about their process and their farm.
+We love talking with the other farmers.
+They are happy to answer questions and talk about their process and their farm.

-We sample and taste a lot of coffee; look at art; and purchase baked goods and coffee.
+We sample and taste a lot of coffee; enjoy the art; and purchase baked goods, coffee, and an occasional art piece.

 If you get a chance, go!
 It is part of Kona Coffee Cultural Festival which is a 10-day event.

-We were a finalist in the prestigious cupping competition this year, earning bragging rights, and alot of pats on the back!
+We were a finalist in the prestigious cupping competition, earning bragging rights, and pats on the back!